 From 1 July 2017, you can make voluntary concessional (before-tax) and voluntary non-concessional (after-tax) contributions into your super fund to save for your first home.

-From 1 July 2018, you can then apply to release your voluntary contributions, along with associated earnings, to help you purchase your first home.
+From 1 July 2018, you can apply to release your voluntary contributions and associated earnings to help you purchase your first home.
 You must meet the eligibility requirements to apply for the release of these amounts.

-You can apply to have a maximum of $15,000 of your voluntary contributions from any one financial year included in your eligible contributions to be released under the FHSS scheme, up to a total of $50,000 contributions across all years.
+You can apply for a maximum of $15,000 of your voluntary contributions from any one financial year included in your eligible contributions to be released under the FHSS scheme, up to $50,000 contributions across all years.
 You will also receive an amount of earnings that relate to those contributions.

 Read more about the FHSS in my KiwiSaver for your Home Deposit post.